Up to 60% off sofas & mattresses — limited‑time deals.

 Metric Score Remarks

-Support 4.2 Supportive enough for back/side, not the firmest option
+Support 4.2 Supportive, but not the firmest

-Pressure Relief 4.6 Most joint-friendly feel for side sleeping
+Pressure Relief 4.6 Most joint-friendly feel

-Durability 3.9 Comfort layers stayed consistent across repeat nights
+Durability 3.9 Comfort stayed consistent

 Amada Memory Foam Mattress (14-inch, Graphene + Gel + Egg-Crate Airflow)